OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 **MarketPlace**

-OpenNebula gets the apps from the community marketplace and from linuxcontiners.org via HTTP.
+OpenNebula gets some MarketPlace apps from the community marketplace and from linuxcontiners.org via HTTP.
 These marketplaces can be deleted in case they are not needed.

 Step 8.
 Next steps
 ================================================================================